ahdlahdl/simple-runner/README.md

 # simple-runner
-for easy executing simple code.
+to execute simple code easily.

 # how to
 ### build